 Growing Angst Against Financial Independence

 You know we’re at peak FIRE because not a day goes by where there isn’t a new story about someone leaving a job early and how they did it.
-Recently, the most popular posts on Financial Samurai from an organic search perspective are all related to financial independence as well.
+Less than 5% of my posts are about early retirement since once you achieve FIRE, you don’t incessantly talk about FIRE.
+However, my FIRE posts are some of the most searched online.

 As an investor, we know that by the time the news is in print, it’s often too late to invest.
 Rather, it’s likely a more opportune time to sell.
 Just think about Uber and Lyft finally filing to IPO in 2019.
-After all the easy money has been made as private companies, they’re hoping to finally cash out to public investors.
+After all the easy money has been made as private companies, they cashed out to retail investors who are now down more than 30% if they invested on IPO day.

 My job as an investor and as a personal finance writer is to do my best to forecast the future.
 Writing about what may happen is infinitely more interesting (and risky) than writing about the past.
 Forecasting the future challenges your mind and could make you a rich hero or a broke fool with egg on your face.